Syntomic cohomology and real topological cyclic homology: Quasisyntomic sheaves

 Let us spell out the extra argument for showing that $\HR(-/R;\Z_p)_{hS^\sigma}$ is a sheaf, see also \cite[Remark 4.9]{BMS19}.
 Let $A\to B$ be a quasisyntomic cover in $\QSyn_R$.
 Arguing as above, we reduce to showing that the induced map of pro-cochain complexes

-is a pro-quasi-isomorphism, i.e., a quasi-isomorphism after the taking homotopy limits over $n$.
+is a pro-quasi-isomorphism since this will imply that the map becomes a quasi-isomorphism after the taking homotopy limits over $n$.
 Since $\{A/p^n\}_n$ and $\{A\otimes_{\Z}^\L\Z/p^n\}_n$ are pro-quasi-isomorphic by the assumption that $A$ has bounded $p^\infty$-torsion, it suffices to show that the induced map of pro-cochain complexes

 is a pro-quasi-isomorphism with $A_n:=\rH \ul{A}\wedge_{\rH \ul{\Z}}\rH \ul{\Z/p^n}$.
-By fpqc-descent and \cite[Lemma 5.1]{HP}, it suffices to show that the induced map of pro-cochain complexes
+By fpqc-descent and \cite[Lemma 2.17]{HP}, it suffices to show that the induced map of pro-cochain complexes

 is a pro-quasi-isomorphism since $A/p^n\to B/p^n$ is faithfully flat.
 By Lemma \ref{descent.1} and the flatness of $A/p^n\to B/p^n$, it suffices to show that the induced map of cochain complexes

 is a pro-quasi-isomorphism.
 Since $\{B/p^n\}_n$ and $\{B\otimes_{\Z}^\L\Z/p^n\}_n$ are pro-quasi-isomorphic by the assumption that $B$ has bounded $p^\infty$-torsion, by Lemma \ref{descent.2}, it suffices to show that the induced map of cochain complexes